-Easily manage your employees’ access to Boxstorm®’s modules and features with the help of its access rights.
-Restrict users to certain roles and access rights within the system so that they won’t be able to change parts of the software that are not pertinent to their jobs.
+Easily manage your employees’ access to Boxstorm®’s modules and features with the help of its user permissions.
+Restrict users to certain roles and permissions within the system so that they won’t be able to change parts of the software that are not pertinent to their jobs.
 Also, you can see what changes a user has made to ensure they take responsibility for everything they do when logged in.

 Full Activity Auditing

 Stay in compliance with government regulations by using Boxstorm’s auditing capability.
 Every module in Boxstorm® has an auditing feature that allows companies to stay on top of all changes made to data in the solution.
 This is a huge benefit for companies operating in highly regulated industries that must comply with a variety of complex government policies.

 Boxstorm® can track item costs at every stage in the inventory management process.
 You can also integrate this data with the QuickBooks Online accounting system so that your costs are updated in real time.